niryellinek/3VL/README.md

 ## References
 <a id="1">[1]</a>
-Timo L ̈uddecke and Alexander Ecker, “Image segmen- tation using text and image prompts,” in Proceedings of the IEEE/CVF Conference on Computer Vision and Pat- tern Recognition (CVPR), June 2022, pp. 7086–7096.
+Timo L ̈uddecke and Alexander Ecker, “Image segmentation using text and image prompts,” in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), June 2022, pp. 7086–7096.